krewshul/shelly_plug_monitor/README.md

 # Shelly Smart Plug US Monitoring and Scheduling App

-### This application allows users to monitor and control their Shelly Smart Plug US devices remotely.
+### This application allows users to monitor and control their Shelly Plus Plug US devices remotely.

 *Features:*